Ego Boyo: 2017

-She produced the silent movie A Hotel Called Memory in 2017, which won the audience award for best experimental film at the BlackStar Film Festival in Philadelphia.
-In 2019, she produced a movie The Ghost and the house of truth that was directed by Africa Movie Academy Award Winner, Akin Omotoso.
+She produced the silent film A Hotel Called Memory in 2017, which won the audience award for best experimental film at the BlackStar Film Festival in Philadelphia.
+In 2019, she produced The Ghost and the House of Truth which was directed by Africa Movie Academy Award Winner, Akin Omotoso.
 She was the 60th president of International Women Society (IWS), an independent, non-political, non-governmental and non-profit organisation founded in 1957.

 Advocacy

-She was Global Rights Ambassador for Global Rights Nigeria; whose work focuses on combating sexual violence against women.
+She was Global Rights Ambassador for Global Rights Nigeria, whose work focuses on combating sexual violence against women.

 As the founder and trustee of Tempio Media Advocacy and Information Foundation, she is focused on highlighting women's education and women's healthcare.
 The foundation works with the non-governmental organizations on their visual messaging to help educate the less privileged.
 She has worked on documentary and advocacy videos focusing on maternal health as well as sexual assault.
-She is the Chair of the Advisory board of the Lagos Fringe Theatre Festival, a multi disciplinary Festival which runs annually in Nigeria and encompasses the full spectrum of artistic diversities and also on the governing board of the Mirabel center, the first sexual assault referral center (SARC) in Nigeria.
+She is the chair of the advisory board of the Lagos Fringe Theatre Festival, a multi disciplinary festival which runs annually in Nigeria and encompasses the full spectrum of artistic diversities and also on the governing board of the Mirabel center, the first sexual assault referral center (SARC) in Nigeria.

 As an advocate for education, Boyo was on the advisory board of Oando Foundation, which has founded schools across Nigeria to create a sustainable educational system that will empower pupils and was a member of the Nigerian Oscar Selection committee.

-She previously served as a member of the advisory board of the Oando Foundation and was the 60th president of The International Women’s society, and a member of the charity serving in multiple capacities. and a non executive director on the board of Lagos Preparatory and Secondary School, Ikoyi, a private British curriculum School based in Lagos.
+She previously served as a member of the advisory board of the Oando Foundation and was the 60th president of the International Women’s Society, and a member of the charity serving in multiple capacities. and a non executive director on the board of Lagos Preparatory and Secondary School, Ikoyi, a private British curriculum School based in Lagos.

-In 2024, Ego Boyo was featured as one of Vogue UK's "Forces of Change," nominated by Chimamanda Ngozi Adichie, who commended her charity work focused on Nigerian's women Education and Healthcare.
+In 2024, Boyo was featured as one of Vogue UK's "Forces of Change," nominated by Chimamanda Ngozi Adichie, who commended her charity work focused on Nigerian's women education and healthcare.

 Personal life

-Ego has been married to Omamofe Boyo since 1992, the deputy group chief executive officer at Oando Plc.
-She has three children.
+Boyo has been married to Omamofe Boyo since 1992, who is the deputy group chief executive officer at Oando Plc.
+They have three children.